 You might start seeing things in black and white

 “No matter what happens to us in life we tend to think of it as ‘good’ or ‘bad,'” writes Srikumar Rao PhD, creator of the course, “Creativity and Personal Mastery,” for a PsychologyToday.com blog.
 He explains that the tendency is to try to make lemonade out of lemons every time negative circumstances arise, which can be “tiring and tiresome.”
 People often quickly scramble to find the silver lining to disappointing situations in an effort to make them “less bad” only to be “devastated that the model they were trying so hard to build caved in on them.
 That’s why positive thinking can sometimes be harmful.”
-Speaking of lemons, why not put some of their many benefits to use with these helpful suggestions?
+Speaking of lemons, learn about the incredible health benefits of lemon water.

 Bad behaviors may be free to continue